iyobo/jollofjs/readme.md

 ## Key Features

-- *Convention over configuration...*
+- **Convention over configuration**
 ...Because you have better things to do with your time.
 But JollofJS is still very configurable.

-- *Full support for ES7 Async/Await *
+- **Full support for ES7 Async/Await**
 Free yourself from the oppressive/convoluted regime of callbacks and use awesome yieldables/awaitables through ES6 Promises, and Async Await.
 Powered by KoaJS.

-- *Built-in Admin User Interface*
+- **Built-in Admin User Interface**
 Ever wondered why something like Django Admin doesn't exist for NodeJS?
 Well with JollofJS, it does now.
 Administer your site's data with the built-in Jollof Admin (built from scratch using React).
 E.g You could whip up a blog for your Application and use Jollof Admin as a simple CMS backend for that blog.
 The options are endless!

-- *Environment-based Configuration Tree*
+- **Data Abstraction Done Right**
-JollofJS has a custom-built config system that makes it easy to have different configurations per node.ENV.
+JollofJS has a custom-built data abstraction layer that makes it possible to use any database (or REST API) as a datasource by creating an adapter.

-Base configuration can easily be overwritten by environmental configs (i.e. development, test, production, etc).
+- **And More!...**

+*This doc is a Work-in-Progress*

+## Officially Supported DataSources

+- MongoDB
-- *And More!...*
+- ArangoDB

+It is very easy to make yours!

 ## Getting Started